wangzongming/esp-ai/readme.md

 - [x] User command recognition (home appliance control, singing, etc.)
 - [x] Configurable
 - [x] Plugin-based
+- [x] The service and client have a one-to-many relationship
+- [x] Server authentication
 - [x] Ready to use